Think Twice Before Replying to All

-When do you use Reply to All on a mass e-mail where numerous contacts are listed in the To: field?
-In most cases you don’t use Reply to All — you only reply to the Sender.
+When do you use Reply to All on a mass email where numerous contacts are shown in the To: field?
+In most cases, you don’t use Reply to All — you only reply to the Sender.

-For business e-mails, unless you know that your reply is necessary for everyone in the To: field to see, you need to think twice.
-Doing so will reflect that you understand that everyone’s time is valuable by not sending information that may not apply to them.
+Unless you know your reply is necessary for everyone in the To: field to see, you need to think twice when it comes to business emails.
+Doing so will reflect that you understand everyone’s time is valuable by not sending information that may not apply to them.